abhinavofficial/kafka-learning/documents/kafka-streaming-ksqlDB.md

 * Count: Like counting messages with the same key.
 * Joins: Joining streams or tables can be very useful when we would like to enhance some messages with information on different topics.
 * Windowing: It can work with intervals of time on which we can perform various operations.
+* Tables:
 * Custom Processor: by using lower-level API.

 [More stateful transformations](https://kafka.apache.org/documentation/streams/developer-guide/dsl-api.html#stateful-transformations)

-## Windowing
+## Managing time: Windowing

+Before we jump into windowing, let's understand the three types of timestamps we encounter in Kafka.
+* First is when the event is born or created, **event time**.
+* Second is when the event is ingested in Kafka, **ingestion time**
+* Finally, we have **processing time**.
+This is when Kafka stream or ksqlDB processes the data and usually, we want this to be as close as possible to the ingestion time.

-Ability to work within time window.
+Windowing is the process of grouping records based on time and provides us ability to work within time window.
 We often need to perform some operations in time boxes.

 * Tumbling: We will have non-overlapping 30 mins time window.
-* Hopping: Every 10 mins, we will have a window of 30 mins created.
+* Hopping: Every 10 mins (hop), we will have a window of 30 mins created.
 This kind of windows is useful while addressing queries like something in last 30 mins.
+* Session: We define a period/duration of inactivity or lack of events.
+The events between these matching inactivity are grouped together into dynamically sized windows.
+* Sliding: Sliding window only applies to **stream-to-stream joins**.
+Joined events have to be somewhat close in time.
+Example, when you have an issue with application 1, and you expect the impact on application 2, it can be established with joined using sliding window.

+While dealing with windows, the follow concepts become important - **Grace Period** - the period of time a system will wait for late or out of order events.
+**Retention Period** - the period of time a system will keep, or retain data.
+This value should be greater than length of window, and the grace period combined.

+## Consistency Management
+Issues - Read Never and Read Multiple

+Ideal - Read ONCE and ONLY ONCE.

+We discussed this topic while learning about [Consumer](kafka-consumer.md) briefly.
+Lets discuss it again - this is really a problem of any distributed streaming system.

+### Avoiding Never Read scenario

 ## Exercise 1: Fraud Detection System
 Let's learn the concepts of Kafka stream by implementing Fraud detection system - we will keep it simple and may not reflect the actual rules as implementing in a BFSI system.